On the regularity and existence of weak solutions for a class of degenerate singular elliptic problem: Introduction

-It is worth mentioning that weighted singular problems are very less understood, if the weight function $w$ vanish or blow up near the origin even in the linear case $p=2$ in \eqref{pmaineqn}.
-In such situation, equation \eqref{pmaineqn} becomes degenerate that is captured by the weight function $w$, one can refer to Dr\'{a}bek-Kufner-Nicolosi \cite{Drabek}, Heinonen-Kilpel\"ainen-Martio \cite{Juh}, Gol{'}dshtein-Motreanu-Motreanu-Ukhlov \cite{Gold0, Gold1} for a wide range of investigation of degenerate problems with non-singular nonlinearities.
-Recently, authors in \cite{Garain, GM, BG, BGaniso} studied the following type of weighted singular problems
+It is worth mentioning that weighted singular problems are very less understood, when the weight function $w$ vanish or blow up near the origin even in the linear case $p=2$ in \eqref{pmaineqn}.
+In such situation, equation \eqref{pmaineqn} becomes degenerate that is captured by the weight function $w$, one can refer to \cite{Drabek,Juh,Gold0, Gold1} for a wide range of investigation of weighted problems with non-singular nonlinearities.
+Recently, authors in \cite{Garain, GM, BGaniso} studied the following type of weighted singular problems

-to deal with the question of existence for various type of singular nonlinearity $g$, where the weight $w$ belong to a subclass of Muckenhoupt weights.
-For a more general class of doubling weights supporting a weak Poincar\'e inequality, Garain-Kinnunen \cite{GK} settled the question of nonexistence for singular $p$-Laplace equations in a general metric measure space.
-Further with such weights, existence results of singular $p$-Laplace equations has been discussed by Hara in \cite{Hara}.
+to deal with the question of existence for various type of singular nonlinearity $g$, where the weight $w$ belong to a class of Muckenhoupt weights.
+Recently, singular problems for more general $p$-admissible weights has been studied in \cite{GK, BG, Gtmna, Hara}.

 In this article, we provide sufficient conditions on the weight function $w$, the variable singular exponent $\gamma$ and on the nonlinearity $f$ to ensure existence of weak solutions of \eqref{maineqn}.
-We remark that the weights $w$ and the operator $-\text{div}(A(x,\nabla u))$ that we considered in \eqref{maineqn} is more general than considered in \cite{Garain, GM, BG, BGM, BGaniso, Canino} and in contrast to \cite{BGM}, we complement on the existence and uniqueness results for $1<p<2$ and $\gamma(x)>1$ in the weighted setting.
+Further, for a wider class of nonlinearity $f$, we establish existence and regularity results assuming the singular exponent $\gamma$ is a positive constant.